 How do you decide which type of interest rate to get?

-It depends on many factors, but a prime one to consider is how long you wish to live in the house you are purchasing.
-If you are only planning to live in the home for a few short years, you may well benefit from the low initial fixed rate on an adjustable rate mortgage.
-Nonetheless, after a few years this fixed rate will convert into an adjustable rate which floats against the housing market index.
+It depends on many factors, but the main one to consider is how long you want to stay in the house you buy.
+If you only plan to live around Pantai Ngobaran Gunung Kidul, you may benefit from a low initial fixed interest rate on an adjustable mortgage rate.
+However, after a few years, this fixed rate will be converted into an adjustable rate that floats against the housing market index.

-Whatever the economy is doing at that point will impact your rates—for better or for worse.
-If you favor predictability instead and especially if you plan to spend a long time in your home, then you may want to get a fixed rate instead.
+Whatever the economy is doing at that time will affect your level—for better or for worse.
+If you prefer predictability and especially if you plan to spend a long time in your home, then you may want to get a flat rate.